Pope

 a distinction, although indeed our predecessor [Celestine III] seems to have

-thought otherwise, [the distinction being] whether of two unbelievers one is converted to the Catholic Faith, or of two believers one lapses into heresy or
+thought otherwise, [the distinction being] whether of two unbelievers, with one converted to the Catholic Faith, or of two believers, one of whom lapses into heresy or

 falls into the error of paganism.